xsjcTony/unocss-preset-animations/docs/src/guide/comparisons.md

 - Animation property modifiers

-Animation property modifiers are already supported by `@unocss/preset-wind` or `@unocss/preset-uno`.
-Since this preset is based on them, so that part is removed.
+Animation property modifiers are already supported by `@unocss/preset-wind3`.
+Since this preset is based on it, so that part is removed.

 Options for configuring default value of animation properties are provided.
 Please refer to [Preset's Options](/guide/#options).